 The real estate market was hot in 2018, the kind of activity that keeps Realtors and homebuyers hopping well past the busy spring and summer seasons and into the historically slower times of fall and winter.

-“What I’m hearing from my agents is that they’re as busy now as they were in July,” Erica Wirtala of the Northwest Montana Association of Realtors said.
+“What I’m hearing from my agents is that they’re as busy now as they were in July with interest in crane rentals way up,” Erica Wirtala of the Northwest Montana Association of Realtors said.
 “I’m sure there are some out there that are slowed up, but the ones really hustling are still busy and doing well.”

 Homes in the $200,000 to $300,000 price range sold the most in 2018, a demand that lines up with a growing population in Flathead County.
 Richard Dews, CEO of Glacier Flathead Real Estate, charted real estate activity in 2018, and the data showed a decline in less-expensive home sales, while higher-end purchases are picking up speed.